-Guests on a Lower Zambezi safari at Chongwe River House have a wide variety of tailor made activities to enjoy, from fishing and canoeing to game drives and walking safaris.
+Guests on a Lower Zambezi privcate safari at Chongwe House have a wide variety of tailor made activities to enjoy, from fishing and canoeing to game drives and walking safaris.
 Children’s activities are also offered.

-Chongwe River House is on the edge of the Lower Zambezi National Park.
+Chongwe House is on the edge of the Lower Zambezi National Park.
 Game drives set off early in the day and at night, exploring the valley and the varied ecosystems.
 Track an array of fauna including elephant, impala, kudu, to name but a few.

 This is a great way to view the amazing game along the Zambezi and Chongwe Rivers.
 These guided excursions also explore the Nkalange Chanel, opposite the Mana Pools World Heritage Site, passing through open flood plains and Mahogany forests.
 Birdlife is prolific and Elephant often cross the river with the guests looking on.